Do You See What I See?

 She turned away from him as she replied, “This.
 Us.
 We’re sharing the same house, but we’re living separate lives.
 Maybe we should get a divorce.”

 This example, to me, feels like it’s happening in a darkened room.
 I’m not seeing it and it feels rather cold and distant.
 Surely, this woman must be feeling something when she brings up a possible divorce.
 But I can’t see it.
 Are there tears in her eyes?
-Is she looking in his eyes and hoping for a response?
+Is she looking into his and hoping for a response?
 Is she angry?
 Sad?

 Too Much of a Good Thing